 Qualitative Research Traditions

-Action research (A-R) is the research tradition most oriented to the educational practice of the six presented by Hopscotch.
-From this tradition, the essential purpose of the research is not the accumulation of knowledge about teaching-learning, or the understanding of the educational reality, but, fundamentally, to provide information that guides a decision-making process and the innovation and change processes for the improvement of a given reality or issue.
+In action research, the essential purpose of the research is not the accumulation of knowledge about teaching-learning, or the understanding of the educational reality, but, fundamentally, to provide information that guides a decision-making process and the innovation and change processes for the improvement of a given reality or issue.
 Therefore, the main goal of action research is to improve the practice instead of generating knowledge about it (Elliott, 1993).

 Berg (2001) raises the existence of three fundamental types of action research: a) Technical Action Research; b) Practical Action Research, and e; c) Emancipatory Action Research.
 Each of them presents a different goal and it is based on a different worldview.
 Technical Action Research aims to "prove a particular intervention / innovation based on a specific theoretical framework" (p.186).
 Supported therefore in post-positivist explanatory positions.
 Practical Research-Action, on the other hand, "seeks to improve practice" (p.186), thus sustaining itself in an interpretive position that allows the discovery of social meanings.
 Finally, the emancipatory or critical Action Research has as the essential objective of social, political or personal change; its roots can be found in a transformative paradigmatic position.
 Currently, practical and emancipatory A-R predominate, thus framing a large percentage of the studies supported by this research tradition in the interpretative and critical paradigms (transformative Cosmovision).